 That’s all, Using sidecar on Mac can be very convenient because extending desktop, and using Apple Pencil right on your macOS apps was never been this easier.

-- How to Install macOS Catalina 10.15 Public Beta on Mac
+- How to download macOS Ventura public beta on your Mac

 - 20 Super Cool iOS 13 and iPadOS 13 Hidden Features